-The instruments of State intervention - fiscal policy and monetary policy; The Public sector enterprises - their role and problems; the issue of privatization of public enterprises.
+The instruments of State intervention- fiscal policy and monetary policy; The Public sector enterprises - Types of Public Sector their role and problems; Difference between Public and Private Sector, the issue of privatization of public enterprises.

 The meaning of fiscal policy.
 Direct and Indirect Taxes (meaning, merits and demerits), Types of Taxes (progressive, regressive, proportional and degressive- meaning with examples).
 Monetary Policy - meaning only.
-Public sector - its role and problems.
-Reasons for Privatization.
+Public sector - types, Its role and problems.
+Private Sector definition and examples.
+Difference between Public and Private Sector, Reasons for Privatization.